ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

 Summary
 ----------

-- At compile time, methods in or inherited by the declared type determine the correctness of a non-static method call.
+- At compile time, methods in or inherited by the **declared type** determine the correctness of a non-static method call.

-- At run-time, the method in the actual object type is executed for a non-static method call.
+- At run-time, the method in the **actual object type** is executed for a non-static method call.
+This is called **polymorphism**.